tnnga/DemoQATest/README.md

 Use MySQL for data storage and integration testing

 ## Methods
-In these automated tests I have used a combination of Selenium WebDriver with Java Script.
+In these automated tests I have used a combination of Selenium WebDriver with Java.
 I have learned many methods like:
 ```
 get()
 getTitle()